goudreinette/blog/_src/posts/2017-03-18-writing-a-lisp.md

 ## Require
-Require is implemented at the language level.
+Require is still implemented at the language level.
+I might switch to a macro later.

-The results of evaluating the file are collected and returned as a list.
+It works by evaluating all expressions in the file, collecting the results and returning them as a list.
-I found this behaviour useful to discover imported identifiers.
+I found this behaviour useful in the Repl to discover imported identifiers.

 ```haskell
 eval env (List [Symbol "require", Symbol filepath]) -> do